Short-Term Health Insurance Options in Oregon

 If you’re looking for a month or two of health insurance in Oregon, you’ll want to learn more about how state and federal laws regulate those insurance policies.

 By law, short-term health insurance policies last less than 12 months.
 While new federal guidelines allow for short-term plans of longer length, states are allowed to have different laws.3 Oregon’s short-term plans are limited to three months.
 And when they end, Oregonians cannot use the same insurer if 60 days or less has passed to renew.
-They have to sign up with a different insurance company.4
+They have to sign up with a different insurance company who sells short-term plans.4

 How Much Do Short-Term Plans Typically Cost In Oregon?